robpco/docker-nginx-uwsgi-flask/README.md

 # Usage

 Basic usage information is provided below.
 For full documentation with examples please visit the original repo: [tiangolo/UWSGI-NGINX-DOCKER](https://github.com/tiangolo/uwsgi-nginx-docker).
-If you're using the reference the documentation on the original repo, remember to use this image `robpco/nginx-uwsgi-flask` to get this version.
+If using the documentation on the original repo, remember to reference this image `robpco/nginx-uwsgi-flask`.

 **Flask Web-Apps normally use this image as a base image**